jinwu23/SLO_Thrift/docs/peer_review_response.md

 Delete Store (again would, but cannot because it doesn't exist):
 OH WAIT THEY CAN'T BECAUSE ITS IMPOSSIBLE TO DELETE STORES.
 Mom's Shop and Pop will cause havoc forever!
 Ian - delete store endpoint has been created

+### Peer Review Response Nicholas Hotelling

+# Code Review Comments:

+1. reveiws.py - change "/reveiws/create_review" endpoint to a post to "/reveiws/{store_id}" This follows good practices more clearly.

+   **Refactored create_review to /reviews/{store_id}**

+2. reveiws.py - add comments to each endpoint describing what the inputs, outputs, and effects are (reply reveiw has no comments)

+   **Added comments to endpoints**

+3. stores.py - line 26: make querys be multiple lines for clarity! this is absurdly long.

+   **Long queries broken up**

+4. stores.py - get stores endpoint: instead of the for loop, use list comprehension

+   **Implemented List comprehension for endpoint**

+5. stores.py - line 46: make query multiple lines for clarity!

+   **Made query more clear**

+6. stores.py - line 74: make the parameter binding dictionary multiple lines for clear reading

+   **Made dictionaries multiple lines**

+7. stores.py - update_name: should be a put not a post.

+   **updated name**

+8. stores.py -update_address: should be a put not a post.

+   **updated name**

+9. stores.py - update_type: should be a put not a post.

+   **updated name**

+10. stores.py - update_name, update_address, update_type should all be one put endpoint at "/stores/{store_id}", where body defines the changes

+    **combined all endpoints into one: put/stores/{store_id}**

+11. stores.py - line 26: if a store has no reviews, it will not be shown.
+This is because the join from stores on reveiws will remove any stores with no reveiws.

+    **Changed join to left join**

+12. stores.py - line 46: again, stores with no reveiws will not appear

+    **Changed join to left join**